michaeltelford/rack_cache/README.md

 > http://localhost:9393/login

 The form submission will `base64` the form content and send it to `http://localhost:9393/auth` to be processed, resulting in a `200 OK` or `401 Unauthorized`.
-Check the server logs for more verbose information.

 To test the auth processing, use the following login details to sucessfully login: